return ✕︎

 Infinite Games and ⿻ Citizens

 The spirit of "edutainment" interweaves the pursuit of knowledge with the sharing of joy.
-With infinite possibilities for combination, there are countless possibilities for co-creation of innovative thinking.
+With infinite possibilities for combination, there are countless possibilities for the co-creation of innovative thinking.
 Introducing this perspective into the context of collaborative learning, we can see that true joyful learning is more like a process of infinite combinations.
 It is not confined to narrow evaluation criteria but encourages learners to break free from fixed thinking patterns.
 Under the interweaving of multiple perspectives, innovative insights constantly emerge.

 In James Carse's book "Finite and Infinite Games," he compares life's journey to a game, proposing the concepts of finite and infinite games.
 This perspective can also be used to compare the core spirit of edutainment: in the journey of life, do we choose to follow social power, accept the win-lose model of finite games with established boundaries, and pursue short-lived victories; or do we choose to be open participants, engaging in various aspects of creation from interpersonal interactions to cultural exchanges, experiencing the joy of continuous login?